Enhanced quantum emission from a topological Floquet resonance: Summary and Discussions

-The FDMR is created by introducing a periodic perturbation to the Hamiltonian in the form of a phase detune of a microring during a step $j$ in each evolution period.
-Thus, if a phase detune of $\Delta \phi$ is applied to microring B in a unit cell during step $j$, its equation of motion is modified as
+The FDMR is created by introducing a periodic perturbation to the Hamiltonian of the topological microring lattice in the form of a phase detune of a microring during the step $j$ in each evolution period.
+Thus, if a phase detune of $\Delta \phi$ is applied to microring B in a unit cell during step $j$, its equation of motion is modified as \cite{Afzal2021}

-where $\Delta \beta(j) = 4\Delta \phi /L$ in step $j$ and zero otherwise.
-We previously showed in \cite{Afzal2021} that the spatial field localization pattern of the defect mode depends on which segments of the microring are detuned.
-To create an FDMR loop, one needs to apply the phase detune to segments $j = 1$ and $4$ of microring B (corresponding to the bottom half of the target defect resonator).